marcosvppfernandes/linear_regression_warmup/README.md

 For the following exercise, we will use the well know Auto MPG dataset, which you can read about [here](https://archive.ics.uci.edu/ml/datasets/Auto+MPG).

-The task for this exercise will be to build a series of models, using both sklearn and statsmodels, to predict miles per gallon for each car record.
+The task for this exercise will be to build two models, using Sklearn and Statsmodels, to predict miles per gallon for each car record.
 To do so, we have a set of predictive features.
 The list, `column_names`, contains the names of both the dependent and independent variables.